wizo06/japanese/docs/grammar/fundamentals/particles.md

   </tr>
 </table>

 Now, you might ask yourself, "Isn't this overcomplicated?
-Can't we just pretend that 「私は」 is the main wagon "A" and translate the sentence as simply "I am Japanese?".
+Can't we just pretend that 「私は」 is the main car "A" and translate the sentence as simply "I am Japanese?".
 The answer is **NO**.
 Although it works in this example sentence, it doesn't work in every case and that's why you shouldn't do it.
-When you run into sentences where "pretending that 「は」 is the main wagon" doesn't work, now you suddenly can't understand the sentence and you get lost.
+When you run into sentences where "pretending that 「は」 is the main car" doesn't work, now you suddenly can't understand the sentence and you get lost.

-To illustrate why you shouldn't pretend that the topic is the main wagon, let's take a look at the following sentence:
+To illustrate why you shouldn't pretend that the topic is the main car, let's take a look at the following sentence:

 *A group of friends are dining at a restaurant, and one person tells the waiter:*

 - 私は魚だ

 The joke is that the person has literally said "I am a fish".
 After all, if 「私は日本人だ」 means "I am Japanese", then 「私は魚だ」 must mean "I am a fish", right?
 That makes perfect sense, except that 「私は日本人だ」 doesn't actually mean "I am Japanese"; it means "As for me, (I) am Japanese".
-This is why it is important to not pretend that the "topic" is the main wagon "A".
+This is why it is important to not pretend that the "topic" is the main car "A".
 If we look at the train for 「私は日本人だ」:

 <table>
   <tr>
     <th colspan="2" style="text-align: center">私は 🏳️</th>
   </tr>
   <tr>
-    <th style="text-align: center">Main wagon "A"</th>
+    <th style="text-align: center">Main car "A"</th>
     <th style="text-align: center">Engine "B"</th>
   </tr>
   <tr>